craftingcity/The-Known-World/Game Notes/Prenotes/'24/Prenotes Apr 16 24.md

 - Alergra researches Magic Circle in regards to battlefield protections.
 Nat 20.

 #### 23rd of Weeding
 - Jerran awakes refreshed.
-Jerran tries to take apart a Durandurm Blaster, and succeeds.
+Jerran tries to take apart a Durandurm Blaster, and succeeds, gaining +1 forward on Gunsmithing.
-- Shep
+- Shep & Breenabell attempt to discover new weaknesses.
+- Nala continues research on the Divine Protection Potion
+- Alergra makes a faulty Scroll of Greater Magic Circle.

+#### 24th of Weeding
+- Jerran

 We leave our heroes on the date of ...
 AF, as they ...